remytr/Data-Analyst-Portfolio/README.md

 ## Portfolio Projects
 ### [E-commerce Inventory Analysis](https://github.com/remytr/Ecommerce_Products)
-**Project** Dashboard providing analysis on which inventory to re-stock for an e-commerce business in the UK
+**Project:** Dashboard providing analysis on which inventory to re-stock for an e-commerce business in the UK